9/80 Work Schedule: Definition, Implementation, Pros & Cons

 Does the 9/80 schedule exceed the 40-hour workweek?

 The 9/80 work schedule is generally a two-week work schedule.
-Here also the employee has to work the same 80 hours like the traditional standard schedule.
-But the traditional schedule has 40 hours in a week.
+Here also the employee also has to work the same 80 hours as the traditional standard schedule.
+But the traditional schedule has 40 hours a week.
 In the 9/80 work schedule, one week has 44 hours of employment and the other week has 36 hours, for a total of 80 hours.